 Keis heated gear comes highly recommended by those who have worn it, and at £139.99 for the Hi Powered Bodywarmer, we’re looking at a reasonably priced piece of kit (a standard, non-hi powered bodywarmer is also available for £109.99 which has half the power).
 The Hi Powered Bodywarmer is made from a lightweight so shell fabric with elasticated stretch panels to help provide a close yet unrestricted fit, with the Keis website suggesting that you order a size smaller than usual.

-The heat is in this bodywarmer is provided by heat panels positioned on the upper back, kidneys, collar and chest and they have a typical power of 40W with a current drain of 3.3A, offering a nice amount of warmth without major power drain affecting the bike’s battery.
-The heating elements protect the body’s vital organs nicely and the heat seems to resonate throughout the rest of the garment, as you can see in the heat map below and right.
+The heat is in this body warmer is provided by heat panels positioned on the upper back, kidneys, collar and chest and they have a typical power of 40W with a current drain of 3.3A, offering a nice amount of warmth without major power drain affecting the bike’s battery.
+The heating elements protect the body’s vital organs nicely and the heat seems to resonate throughout the rest of the garment, as you can see in the heat map below and left.

 The Hi Powered Bodywarmer comes with everything you need to get it wired up to the bike and if you’ll be using any other heated products then it’s nice to know that various outlet points on the gilet will allow you to connect them up with minimal fuss and wire tangling.
 For times when you’re not on the bike all wires can be zipped away to keep them tidy and easy to find.